LoicLaffineur/LLM-Product-Description-Generator/README.md

 ## Business Problem

-E-commerce catalogs grow quickly, but high-quality product descriptions remain expensive and time-consuming to write manually.
+E‑commerce catalogs grow quickly, but high‑quality product descriptions remain expensive and time‑consuming to write manually.

-How can we automatically generate accurate, engaging, and scalable product descriptions using Large Language Models — and measure whether fine-tuning actually improves over prompt engineering alone?
+How can we automate the generation of accurate, engaging, and scalable product descriptions using Large Language Models — and answer a simple question:
+does fine‑tuning actually improve over prompt engineering alone?

 ## Proposed Solution

-This repository builds a full end-to-end pipeline to generate product descriptions from structured product metadata (`title`, `brand`, `category`, `price`) and compare:
+This repository builds a full end‑to‑end pipeline to generate product descriptions from structured product metadata (`title`, `brand`, `category`, `price`) and compare:

 - a base LLM using prompt engineering,
-- a RAG-enhanced variant (FAISS retrieval + context injection),
+- a RAG‑enhanced variant (FAISS retrieval + context injection),
-- a fine-tuned variant using QLoRA (PEFT) on Mistral 7B.
+- a fine‑tuned variant using QLoRA (PEFT) on Mistral‑7B.

-The workflow is organized as 6 notebooks (data preparation → prompt generation → evaluation → RAG → fine-tuning → deployment) plus a Streamlit UI.
+The workflow is organized as 6 notebooks (data preparation → prompt generation → evaluation → RAG → fine‑tuning → deployment), plus a Streamlit UI for exploration.

 ## Results